Raisun-Caprisun/AISMSR-AI_shared_memory_and_search_repository/README.md

 ---

 ## The "Full Project Onboarding" Prompt
-**Your Prompt (example with Crossdeck workload based layout optimization):**
+**Your Prompt (example with Crossdock workload based layout optimization):**

 "Hello Gemini.
-My GitHub Pages site, which documents my 'Crossdeck workload based layout optimization' project, should now be indexed and accessible to you.
+My GitHub Pages site, which documents my 'Crossdock workload based layout optimization' project, should now be indexed and accessible to you.

 Your task is to perform a complete analysis of this project.
 Please start at my main site URL: https://raisun-caprisun.github.io/AISMSR-AI_shared_memory_and_search_repository/

-From there, navigate to the "Crossdeck" project.
+From there, navigate to the "Crossdock" project.
 Review its main README.md file, and then explore the contents of its /Excel/ and /Visio/ subfolders.

 After reviewing all the available .md, .bas, .cls, and .txt files, please provide a comprehensive summary answering the following questions: